Comprehensive Plan Update

 What kind of place do you want Biddeford to be in the future?
 How do you want to see Biddeford grow, with new streets, new homes, new places to shop, play and enjoy nature?
 Where in Biddeford do you want to see the land used for recreation or to be left undisturbed?
 We want to hear from you!

-Your involvement in Biddeford's Comprehensive Plan process will help shape where we live, work, and play.
+Your involvement in Biddeford's Comprehensive Plan process will help influence life in our city over the coming years.
 When we all come together, we can create a shared vision for the future Biddeford.
 The comprehensive plan is a roadmap to make this vision a reality.

-We’ll be offering a variety of ways for you to help, including public meetings and online engagement.
-You can check back to this page, www.biddefordmaine.org/comprehensiveplan, for more information, sign up for our new Comprehensive Plan Updates email list, or stay connected with us on social media to find opportunities to have your voice heard.
+We’ll be offering a variety of ways for you to help, including public meetings, focus groups, and online engagement.
+You can check back to this page, www.biddefordmaine.org/comprehensiveplan, for more information, sign up for our Comprehensive Plan Updates email list, or stay connected with us on social media to find opportunities to have your voice heard.

 What to Expect

 Your input is vital to this process!
 Here is how you can help us make Biddeford the community you want to see.

 Phase 1: Surveys

 In January, a team of Planning Board members, citizen volunteers, and City staff began working to develop fact sheets, videos and surveys related to important topics covered in the Comp Plan.
 Beginning in March, we began to share information on a new topic on a weekly basis.
 Community members were asked to respond to a short survey about each of these topics so that we can gather feedback.
 Closing dates for each of the surveys are listed below.

 The City followed up on survey results with focus groups.
 At minimum, each topic had one focus group session with about 8 volunteer participants in each group.
 In the session, participants discussed various questions that relate to the topic that provided additional direction and feedback to staff.
 Each session lasted about two hours.